XK9274/scrapbook-md/README.md

   <img src="assets/scrapbook-md.png" alt="scrapbook-md" />
 </div>

 A lightweight CLI tool and documentation website for quickly capturing and organizing ideas, prompts, todos, journal entries, and workflows in markdown format.
+Capture quick notes via a set of python CLI commands straight to a Docusaurus front end with mermaid support

 ## Quick Setup